Corinne Bohjanen on Vocals, Bass Guitar, & Mandolin

 Ed hails from just south of Pittsburgh, PA, a city that is experiencing an exciting renaissance of music and art.
 He has studied guitar and piano for over 33 years.
 Ed runs Paint Can Records an independent record label that’s been producing music since 2002.
 He’s released several albums ranging from solo classical guitar to indie rock and teaches private guitar and piano lessons.
 His gifts lie in composing music to lyrics and controlled, yet highly sophisticated guitar work to the table.

 Corinne, on the other hand, is from the small rural town of Marquette, MI, where she camped, hiked, fished and enjoyed an active lifestyle in the wilderness of the Upper Peninsula.
 She grew up singing in school musicals, competing in state honors choir competitions and was a member of the University of Michigan Glee Club.
 Her musical style was also influenced by the summers she spent singing around campfires along the beautiful pristine shores of Lake Superior.
-Her gifts lie in playing the bass, mandolin, and writing and singing unique melodies and harmonies.
+Her gifts lie in playing the bass, mandolin, and writing and singing unique harmonies.